Mortal Kombat (Arcade)

 1P Block (×5), 2P Block (×10), 1P Block (×2), 2P Block, 1P Block (×2), 2P Block (×3), 1P Block (×4).

 (Converted to letters, these numbers spell out "EJB ABCD".)

-The timing on this code is extremely tight, and it's almost impossible to actually put in on time.
+The timing on this code is extremely tight, so you might have to try multiple times before it registers.
 The following MAME codes will simplify the code to 2P Block, 1P Block (×4):